 - 4.1 The Local Government & Social Care Ombudsman can investigate complaints about most council services, even if the service is outsourced to another organisation to provide.
 The Ombudsman issues an Annual Review Letter to each local authority.
 The Annual Review Letter for Colchester for the period ending 31 March 2023 is attached to this report at Appendix 1. - 4.3 It is worth noting that anyone can choose to make a complaint to the Local Government & Social Care Ombudsman.
 Accordingly, the number of complaints is not an indicator of performance or level of customer service.
 In most instances there was no case to answer.
-The Local Government & Social Care Ombudsman will normally insist that the Council has the opportunity to resolve the complaint locally through its own complaints procedure before commencing its own investigation. - 4.4 The Governance and Audit Committee has an overview of Local Government & Social Care Ombudsman investigations, and the contents of the Annual Review will be reported to the Committee in due course.
-The Committee is also asked to note that Ombudsman cases are reported to Principal Liaison meetings attended by senior staff from Colchester City Council and Colchester Borough Homes and to the Housing Portfolio Holder briefings ahead of publication.
+The Local Government & Social Care Ombudsman will normally insist that the Council has the opportunity to resolve the complaint locally through its own complaints procedure before commencing its own investigation. - 4.4 The Annual Review Letter was reported to Cabinet at its meeting on 6 September 2023.
+The Governance and Audit Committee has an overview of Local Government & Social Care Ombudsman investigations as part of its terms of reference.
+The Committee is asked to note that Ombudsman cases are reported to Principal Liaison meetings attended by senior staff from Colchester City Council and Colchester Borough Homes and to the Housing Portfolio Holder briefings ahead of publication.